-Entrepreneurs’ relief (ER) reduces the rate of UK capital gains tax (CGT) to 10% on the disposal of qualifying business assets.
-It can produce tax savings worth up to £1m.
-We can help navigate the complex and restrictive rules to maximise your ability to claim this valuable relief.
+Entrepreneurs’ relief (ER) is one of the most valuable tax reliefs.
+It reduces the rate of UK capital gains tax (CGT) to 10% on the disposal of qualifying business assets, which can produce tax savings worth up to £1m.
+Consideration of the detail is vital and we can help navigate the complex and restrictive rules to maximise your ability to claim this valuable relief.

-ER can be claimed by individuals or jointly by a qualifying beneficiary and the trustees of a life interest trust.
-Corporate entities cannot claim ER.
+ER can be claimed only by individuals or jointly by a qualifying beneficiary and the trustees of a life interest trust.
 To qualify, the gain must fall within one of three tightly-drawn categories and other qualifying conditions must be also met in the period prior to disposal.

 Which disposals qualify for ER?

 ER applies to disposals of business assets, on the condition that the business is being carried on commercially with a view to profit.
 There are three main categories of disposal that qualify: